desprez/springbatch-patterns/README.md

 # SpringBatch patterns

-This repository is for trainnig purpose.
+This repository is for trainning purpose.
 It show a full springboot SpringBatch integration using modular configuration to avoid bean name/type conflicts.

 Each job can be lauch independently using **-Dspring.batch.job.names={jobname}** parameters. (see Eclipse launch configuation for other parameters)

+It use **postgreSQL** database and **H2** for tests.

 ## Introduction

 ## Pattern 1 : Export Job

-![alt text](./images/exportjob.svg "Export Job") [SimpleExportJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/exportjob/SimpleExportJobConfig.java)
+![alt text](./images/exportjob.svg "Export Job")

+[SimpleExportJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/exportjob/SimpleExportJobConfig.java)

-This is the simplest job configuration (no inovation here).
+This is the simplest job configuration (no really inovation here).
 One step use the reader / processor / writer pattern to read a database table and write the content "as is" to a comma separated flat file.

+**Specificity :** the incrementalFilename method get an unique filename resource according to a file name and a job unique run identifier (Must be used in conjunction with RunIdIncrementer).

 ## Pattern 2 : Import Job